samuelbelko/blog/about.md

 # Welcome!

-This is a blog on mathematics & software.
-The name *Simple Complexity* is motivated by the idea that the main added value of theory is an increase in clarity and understanding of complicated concepts.[^1]
+This is a blog on various topics related to mathematics and software.
+The name *Simple Complexity* is motivated by the idea that the main added value of theory is an increase in clarity and understanding.[^1] The topics are driven by my curiosity, documenting some of the things that I found interesting.
+I enjoy formalizing concepts and sharing them with others.
+I hope you will discover here something interesting!

-## About me

-I have a math background with interest in probabilistic machine learning and applied category theory.
-I enjoy collaborating on conceptually creative projects.

 ## Contact